MeridianGH/suitbot/README.md

   - Pause, Skip, Remove, Volume and more commands

+- Language support
+  - Supports multiple languages
+  - Change the language for your server using `/language`
+  - Add your own language by contacting me on the Discord server

 - Activities
   - Create invites for Discord Activities
   - YouTube Together and a lot of fun minigames